GUOHAO14/Online_Course_Website_SEM5/README.md

 Similar to the quiz publishing website that I have developed in my diploma semester 4, this is a locally-hosted project that implements XAMPP as a local server.
 The development has involved four programming / scripting languages - HTML, CSS, JavaScript and PHP.
 In order to retrieve data from XAMPP server, MySQL query language is used.

+---

+*Important: This repository is only intended solely for academic reference and personal learning.
+It should not be reused or resubmitted as original work under any circumstance.
+Unauthorized reproduction or misuse is strictly discouraged.*

+---

 # Project Scope and Assumptions (How It Works)
 ## Scope